 COVID-19 shutdown and South African SMEs: Impact on trading

-Any business not classified as a provider of essential services will not operate during the shutdown.
+Any business not classified as a provider of essential services will not operate during Level 5.

 Here’s a list of essential services: